 What is the main idea behind the counterprojective

 What is Interpersonal and Social Rhythm Therapy?

-According to Russell, what are the eight steps in creating a “stay
+What are the steps in creating a "stay

 According to DSM criteria for a Manic Episode, what symptoms must have persisted and have been present to a significant degree?